Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 How does `psa_key_derivation_output_key` work when the extraction part and the expansion part use different drivers?

-#### Public key not stored
+#### Public key calculation

-ECC key pairs are stored as the private key value only.
+ECC key pairs are represented as the private key value only.
 The public key needs to be calculated from that.

-It's fairly common for secure elements to also store only the private value.
-When a key is generated randomly or derived, the hardware reports the public key, and it is up to the software to store it.
-The current design makes this the job of the driver.
-Should it be the work of the core instead?

-Note that a solution also has to work for transparent keys, and when importing a private key into a secure element.
-If the core already has code to calculate the public key, it would make sense for the driver to be able to use it, especially in these cases.
+Both transparent drivers and opaque drivers provide a function to calculate the public key (`"export_public_key"`).

+The specification doesn't mention when the public key might be calculated.
+The core may calculate it on creation, on demand, or anything in between.
+Opaque drivers have a choice of storing the public key in the key context or calculating it on demand and can convey whether the core should store the public key with the `"store_public_key"` property.
+Is this good enough or should the specification include non-functional requirements?

 ### Opaque drivers